Gashaw512/burp-frame/burp-frame/README.md

 ## ✨ Key Features

-- **Unified CLI:** A singular, intuitive command-line interface for orchestrating all Android pentesting operations, simplifying complex workflows.
+-   **Unified CLI**: A singular, intuitive command-line interface for orchestrating all Android pentesting operations, simplifying complex workflows.

-- **Certificate Installation (install module):**
+-   **Certificate Installation (`install` module)**:

-  - One-command certificate installation of Burp Suite CA certificates directly onto the Android device.
+    -   **One-command certificate installation** of Burp Suite CA certificates directly onto the Android device.

-  - Automates conversion of Burp CA certificates from DER format to the Android-compatible `.0` format, complete with subject hash calculation.
+    -   **Automates conversion** of Burp CA certificates from DER format to the Android-compatible `.0` format, complete with subject hash calculation.

-  - Intelligent deployment: Pushes converted certificates to the traditional `/system/etc/security/cacerts/` path, or leverages the systemless capabilities of Magisk.
+    -   **Intelligent deployment**: Pushes converted certificates to the traditional `/system/etc/security/cacerts/` path, or leverages the systemless capabilities of Magisk.

-- **Magisk Support:** Specifically designed to install certificates seamlessly into the systemless Magisk path, maintaining system integrity.
+    -   **Magisk Support**: Specifically designed to install certificates seamlessly into the systemless Magisk path, maintaining system integrity.

-- **Dry-run mode:** Allows simulation of the entire certificate installation process without making any actual modifications to the device, ideal for testing and verification.
+    -   **Dry-run mode**: Allows simulation of the entire certificate installation process without making any actual modifications to the device, ideal for testing and verification.

-- **Proxy Management (proxy module):**
+-   **Proxy Management (`proxy` module)**:

-  - Flexible global HTTP proxy settings: Easily set and clear system-wide HTTP proxy configurations on the Android device via ADB for comprehensive traffic interception.
+    -   **Flexible global HTTP proxy settings**: Easily set and clear system-wide HTTP proxy configurations on the Android device via ADB for comprehensive traffic interception.

-  - (Conceptual) Per-application proxy settings: Provides a framework for managing proxy settings for specific applications, though practical effectiveness may vary across Android versions and app implementations.
+    -   **(Conceptual) Per-application proxy settings**: Provides a framework for managing proxy settings for specific applications, though practical effectiveness may vary across Android versions and app implementations.

-  - Connectivity testing: Includes functionality to test the configured global proxy's connectivity, ensuring your interception setup is active and correctly routing traffic.
+    -   **Connectivity testing**: Includes functionality to test the configured global proxy's connectivity, ensuring your interception setup is active and correctly routing traffic.

-  - Network intelligence: Discover and display active network interfaces and their associated IP addresses on the connected device.
+    -   **Network intelligence**: Discover and display active network interfaces and their associated IP addresses on the connected device.

-- **Frida Integration (frida module):**
+-   **Frida Integration (`frida` module)**:

-  - Automated Frida server deployment: Deploys the appropriate frida-server binary to the connected Android device based on its architecture and intelligently attempts to start it in the background.
+    -   **Automated Frida server deployment**: Deploys the appropriate `frida-server` binary to the connected Android device based on its architecture and intelligently attempts to start it in the background.

-  - Process management: List all running processes on the device, and kill processes efficiently by either their PID or package name.
+    -   **Process management**: List all running processes on the device, and kill processes efficiently by either their PID or package name.

-  - Script injection: Launch target applications with a custom Frida JavaScript script immediately injected, enabling early instrumentation.
+    -   **Script injection**: Launch target applications with a custom Frida JavaScript script immediately injected, enabling early instrumentation.

-  - Advanced Certificate Re-Pinning Bypass: A specialized Frida capability to inject a custom CA certificate (like your Burp CA) directly into an application's trust store at runtime, effectively bypassing SSL pinning even when traditional certificate installation methods fail.
+    -   **Advanced Certificate Re-Pinning Bypass**: A specialized Frida capability to inject a custom CA certificate (like your Burp CA) directly into an application's trust store at runtime, effectively bypassing SSL pinning even when traditional certificate installation methods fail.

-- **SSL Pinning & Security Bypasses (bypass-ssl & universal-bypass modules):**
+-   **SSL Pinning & Security Bypasses (`bypass-ssl` & `universal-bypass` modules)**:

-  - Generic SSL Bypass: Facilitates the management (listing, downloading) and application of general-purpose Frida scripts designed to bypass various forms of SSL pinning implemented in Android applications.
+    -   **Generic SSL Bypass**: Facilitates the management (listing, downloading) and application of general-purpose Frida scripts designed to bypass various forms of SSL pinning implemented in Android applications.

+    -   **Comprehensive Universal Bypass**: It provides **one-shot bypassing of common Android security mechanisms** directly from your terminal.
-  - Comprehensive Universal Bypass: Deploys a powerful, **all-in-one** Frida script (enhanced with the latest techniques) to comprehensively bypass multiple crucial security checks, including:
+     Deploys a **powerful, all-in-one Frida script (enhanced with the latest techniques)** to comprehensively bypass multiple crucial security checks, including:
     - **SSL pinning:** Covering multiple methods including OkHttp, Conscrypt, and HostnameVerifier.
     - **Root detection:** Bypassing checks via filesystem anomalies, Runtime exec calls, SystemProperties, and common libraries like RootBeer.
     - **Debugger checks:** Circumventing detection mechanisms for attached debuggers.
     - **Emulator checks:** Masking indicators that reveal an application is running in an emulated environment.

-- **Device Management (device module):**
+-   **Device Management (`device` module)**:

-  - Essential device control: Remotely reboot the connected Android device.
+    -   **Essential device control**: Remotely reboot the connected Android device.

-  - File system manipulation: Remount the `/system` partition as either read-write (`remount-rw`) or read-only (`remount-ro`), crucial for system-level modifications (requires root).
+    -   **File system manipulation**: Remount the `/system` partition as either read-write (`remount-rw`) or read-only (`remount-ro`), crucial for system-level modifications (requires root).

-  - Device discovery: List all currently connected ADB devices and their properties.
+    -   **Device discovery**: List all currently connected ADB devices and their properties.

-  - Application lifecycle management: Effortlessly install and uninstall APKs onto the device.
+    -   **Application lifecycle management**: Effortlessly install and uninstall APKs onto the device.

-  - Flexible connectivity: Connect to and disconnect from ADB devices over TCP/IP (e.g., for Wi-Fi debugging).
+    -   **Flexible connectivity**: Connect to and disconnect from ADB devices over TCP/IP (e.g., for Wi-Fi debugging).

-- **Automation & Usability:**
+-   **Automation & Usability**:

-  - Automated cleanup: Ensures all temporary certificate files and directories created by the framework are removed upon application exit.
+    -   **Automated cleanup**: Ensures all temporary certificate files and directories created by the framework are removed upon application exit.

-  - Interactive and intelligent CLI: Provides clear prompts, auto-validation of inputs, and helpful, context-aware messages to guide the user.
+    -   **Interactive and intelligent CLI**: Provides clear prompts, auto-validation of inputs, and helpful, context-aware messages to guide the user.

-  - Detailed logging: Generates timestamped, categorized logs to a dedicated `logs/` directory, essential for auditing, troubleshooting, and documenting pentesting activities.
+    -   **Detailed logging**: Generates timestamped, categorized logs to a dedicated `logs/` directory, essential for auditing, troubleshooting, and documenting pentesting activities.

-  - **Cross-Platform Compatibility:** Fully supports Windows, macOS, and Linux operating systems.
+    -   **Cross-Platform Compatibility**: Fully supports Windows, macOS, and Linux operating systems.
 ---

 ## 📦 Requirements